-- 1. Mobile@Work prompts the device user to choose whether to use Touch ID/Face ID to access secure apps. - 2.
-If the device user taps Yes, he is prompted for his fingerprint or Face ID.
+- Mobile@Work prompts device users to choose whether to use Touch ID or Face ID to access secure apps.
+Device users are not prompted for an AppConnect passcode. - 2.
+If the device users tap Yes, they are prompted for their fingerprint or Face ID.

-3. The device user enters the Touch ID or Face ID and is logged into secure apps.
+3. Device users enter their Touch ID or Face ID and are logged into secure apps.

-The device user will use Touch ID for all further authentications to secure apps, unless the device user changes the authentication method using Settings > Secure Apps > Authentication in Mobile@Work.
+Device users use Touch ID for authenticating to secure apps, unless the device user changes the authentication method using Settings > Secure Apps > Authentication in Mobile@Work.